RedAngel121/NytePack/README.md

 - [x] Added AntiPortals mod
 - [x] Added Mekanism and changed recipes to adhere to progression
 - [x] Move Mek ores to Abydos Only
-- [x] Manage Mek to make sure that its not accessable early game
+- [x] Manage Mek to make sure that its not accessible early game
 - [x] Modify recipes containing obsidian to use Create Sturdy Sheets where it makes sense
 - [x] Updated Lightmans vending machine textures
 - [x] Add mobs from other mods to lightmans coin drops